saetlan/20BN-jester/README.md

 ```

 ## Comments
+The dataset used can be downloaded here [jester dataset](https://20bn.com/datasets/jester/)
 My current best result is currently 85.99% top-1 accuracy on the [20 BN jester leaderboard](https://20bn.com/datasets/jester/).
 It was obtained by training a 3D version of ResNet101 with a dropout of 0.5 between each block.